Last Updated on

 Now that you understand the importance of setting up a Google listing, let’s look at the different options you have.
 Because, as we all know, there isn’t a one size fits all model for medical practices (or practitioners); the size, specialty, and the number of locations for each medical practice is different.
 So, let’s take a look at how to set up a Google listing based on some of the most common scenarios.

 According to the Google policy, individual practitioners, like doctors, are allowed to have their individual practitioner listings with the same address and phone number as the business page of the clinic or branded organizations that they work with.
 This is because doctors are often associated with multiple clinics or branded organizations and Google wants to allow users the option to review the medical practitioners instead of the clinic or branded organization.
-These types of medical practitioner listings are not considered duplicate listings by Google.
+These types of medical practice listings are not considered duplicate listings by Google.

 Single Doctor Who Works at Multiple Locations